lecritch/neural_networks_p1-chi-sea-dsc/README.md

 ## Inspiration from Actual Neurons

-The composition of neural networks is loosly based on a neuron.
+The composition of neural networks can bee **loosely** compared to a neuron.
+We will be using it as an analogy to help us remember what is going on, but really, the comparison should stop there.

 ![neuron](img/neuron.png)

-This is a loose analogy, but can be a helpful **mneumonic** (If I don't stress that this is a mneumonic, my sister might put out a hit on me).
+This is a loose analogy, but can be a helpful **mneumonic** (If I don't keep stressing this, my biologist sister might put out a hit on me).
 The inputs to our node are like inputs to our neurons.
 They are either direct sensory information (our features) or input from other axons (nodes passing information to other nodes).
 The body of our neuron (soma) is where the signals of the dentrites are summed together, which is loosely analogous to our **collector function**.
 If the summed signal is large enough (our **activation function**), they trigger an action potential which travels down the axon to be passed as output to other dentrites ([wikipedia neuron article](https://en.wikipedia.org/wiki/Neuron)).

 # Forward Propogation